fherbine/Allegro_course/README.md

      > See [here](http://liballeg.org/stabledocs/en/alleg000.html#set_window_title) for more infos.

 6. External
-   - All basics drawing can be draw
+   - All basics drawing can be draw with simple functions.
+See [here](http://liballeg.org/stabledocs/en/alleg013.html).

 ================== DEFINES FROM ALLEGRO =================